 Each of those resolutions, culminating in the last one, takes a step towards identifying and acting on the connections between poverty, climate change, human rights and lawyers - including law schools and their constituencies.
-In addition, the bolstering of the IBA's Climate Crisis Statement by associated initiatives such as the IBA Climate Change Justice and Human Rights Task Force's Model Statute for Proceedings Challenging Government Failure to Act on Climate Change106 creates new mechanisms for lawyers to hold governments to account for action or inaction on climate change that worsens the position of poor people within their jurisdictions.
+In addition, the bolstering of the IBA's Climate Crisis Statement by associated initiatives such as the IBA Climate Change Justice and Human Rights Task Force's Model Statute for Proceedings Challenging Government Failure to Act on Climate Change creates new mechanisms for lawyers to hold governments to account for action or inaction on climate change that worsens the position of poor people within their jurisdictions.

-Law schools and their constituencies can become involved in action based on such frameworks and standards in various ways, beyond participating in their genesis or subjecting and standard-setting initiatives (eg, IBA and UN standards), either directly as participants within networks engaged in developing such initiatives, or indirectly through creating individual and collaborative research projects focused on them.
+Law schools and their constituencies can become involved in action based on such frameworks and standards in various ways, beyond participating in their genesis or subjecting them to research-based study and critique.
+For example, strategic litigation that attempts to compel climate action can be conducted through legal clinics associated with law schools,